Colombia's Santos re-elected, tells rebels it's time for peace

 'PREPARED FOR PEACE'

-Santos, the son of one of the country's most influential families and a Harvard-educated economist, says he began to dream of leading Colombia toward peace two decades ago.
+Santos, the son of one of the country's most influential families and a Harvard-educated economist, says he began to dream of leading Colombia towards peace two decades ago.

 Learning from the mistakes of previous attempts to end the war, Santos said he promised himself he would not allow the rebels to strengthen their ranks, build up their war chests or take the upper hand over the government.